nodejs/node/doc/api/fs.md

 ```

 Some characters are reserved under Windows as documented by
 [Naming Files, Paths, and Namespaces][].
-Under NTFS, if the filename contains
+Under NTFS, if the filename contains a
 colon, Node.js will open a file system stream, as described by
 [this MSDN page][MSDN-Using-Streams].